Location, location, location

 “Is it you?”
 Trees.

-One bit of tension in SiT stems from the problem that, like Richard, the audience doesn’t meet the young Elise until 45 minutes or so in the film so their initial encounter needs to be memorable.
+One bit of tension in SiT stems from the problem that, like Richard, the audience doesn’t meet the young Elise until 45 minutes or so into the film so their initial encounter needs to be memorable.
 Of course, by this time we’re all rooting for him because we’ve seen what he’s had to overcome to transport himself back in time to 1912.
 And, in a wonderfully subtle moment, the audience sees Elise before Richard.
 (If you watch the clip, look closely for her reflection in the window.)

 So critical and iconic is this meeting of strangers on the shore of love that INSITE has installed a commemorative marker on a nearby rock and it’s one of the recreated scenes.